Yamataya v. Fisher: Background

 The passing of the Chinese Exclusion Act of 1882 restricted Chinese immigration to the United States but also provided for the deportation of Chinese immigrants who entered the United States in violation of the exclusion laws.
 In 1892, Congress passed the Geary Act which significantly expanded deportation under Chinese exclusion by introducing a system of residence certificates for all laborers of Chinese descent.
 Laborer who did not have a certificate at a deportation hearing would be deported.
-The Immigration Act of 1882 allowed for the exclusion and deportation of immigrants if they were immoral, criminal, mentally defective, unable to support themselves.
-In 1891, Congress extended the federal government's power to deport immigrants by adding categories of excludable and deportable immigrants to include idiots, the insane, paupers, and polygamists and those likely to become a public charge and those convicted of a felony or some other crimes or suffering from contagious diseases.
+The Immigration Act of 1882 allowed for the exclusion and deportation of immigrants if they were immoral, criminal, mentally defective, or unable to support themselves.
+In 1891, Congress extended the federal government's power to deport immigrants by adding categories of excludable and deportable immigrants to include idiots, the insane, paupers, polygamists, those likely to become a public charge, those convicted of a felony or some other crime, and those suffering from contagious diseases.
 In 1903, Congress passed another general immigration act, which added anarchists and political radicals to the list of both excludable and deportable immigrants.

 General immigration deportations were heard before a Board of Special Inquiry staffed by three immigration officers.
 Appeals went to a Board of Special Inquiry and then to the Secretary of the department that controlled the Bureau of Immigration.

 Case

-Kaoru Yamataya was a sixteen-year-old girl from Japan when she landed in Seattle on July 11, 1901.
+Kaoru Yamataya was a fifteen-year-old pregnant girl from Japan when she landed in Seattle on July 11, 1901.
 Four days after her arrival, immigration authorities arrested and detained Yamataya on the grounds that she had entered the country illegally and was likely to become a public charge.
 The 1891 Immigration Act excluded any immigrant who was deemed likely to become a public charge.
 On July 26, 1901, a Board of Special Inquiry of three immigration officials convened to hear her case and found Yamataya deportable.
-Yamatya appealed her deportation through the court and eventually, her case was heard by the US Supreme Court.
+Yamataya appealed her deportation through the court and eventually, her case was heard by the US Supreme Court.
+While awaiting the outcome of her case, Yamataya had a baby boy who died of pneumonia two months later.
+In addition, the man who had accompanied her, Masataro Yamataya, was tried and found not guilty of bringing a woman into the country for immoral purposes.